nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 2a.
 The list is empty

-> Use case ends
+ Use case ends

 3a.
 The given index is invalid

 > 3a1.
-DoTomorrow shows an error message <br>
+DoTomorrow shows an error message

  Use case resumes at step 2

 #### Use case: Edit task